Arctic cruise from Greenland to Canada & Northern Lights

 The 1,000-year-old Norse settlement at L'Anse aux Meadows (Meadows Cove), on the northernmost tip of Newfoundland, is the first and only authenticated Viking site in the Americas, believed to have been occupied by Leif Erikson.
 He was the first European to explore Canada's east coast in around 1021.
 Some of the 800 original Norse artefacts and eight sod houses are on view during a tour of the recreated village, now a UNESCO World Heritage Site.

-Bonne Bay, NL
+Bonne Bay, Norris Point, NL

 Day 12